PierreSenellart/provsql/doc/TODO/case-studies.md

 The feature-coverage matrix in the rendered user guide (`doc/source/user/casestudies.rst`, section *Feature coverage matrix*) lists user-guide features that are not exercised by the tutorial or any of the eight existing case studies.
 This file tracks the remaining gaps.
-CS6 (City Air-Quality Sensor Network) covers the continuous-distribution surface end-to-end, CS7 (Peer-Review Assignment and Knowledge Compilation) the knowledge-compilation and safe-query surface, and CS8 (ProvSQL as a Probability Calculator) the conditioning surface.

 ## Out of scope